oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 The following process rule applies:

 * If the JWT authorization grant in the access token request contains a "requested_cnf" claim, the authorization server MUST include the "cnf" claim from the "requested_cnf" claim in the returned token.
+* If Domain B does not support sender constrained tokens and the request is sender constrained, AS-B MAY issue access tokens that are not sender constrained.
+* If Domain B supports sender constrained tokens and the request is not sender constrained, AS-B MUST reject the request and return an error response per Section 5.2 of {{RFC6749}} with invalid_pop as the value of the error parameter.

+The following process rule applies when the authorization server is acting as the Client

+* If Domain B supports sender constrained tokens and the JWT authorization grant in the access token request contains a "requested_cnf" claim, the authorization server MUST include the "cnf" claim from the "requested_cnf" claim in the returned token.

 ### Example